 I awoke to the faces of my LBS [life before stroke] bringing my life back into focus.
-The faces of my two beloved boys.
+Most importantly the faces of my two beloved boys.
 Jaime 29 and Christopher 27, and my brother, George with whom just recently I had developed a healthy relationship for the first time.
-My first cousin, Glenn. also, a newly-discovered relationship.
-My two best friends Carolyn and Diana.
+My first cousin, Glenn, this was also a newly-discovered relationship.
+My two best friends Carolyn and Diana were staring down at me.
 The three of us shared a three-office suite.
 Carolyn was licensed as was I. We were enjoying our individual psychology practices.
 Diana was Carolyn’s friend and became my friend.
 Both Carolyn and I were supervising Diana who was in the process of satisfying her intern hours for licensure.
 We were all getting along and doing well.
 Warren, of course, was by my side always.
 Seeing all their faces was like a mass of warm love passing through my being.

 Losing my body was the hardest blow to accept, the most bitter of all pills to come.
 Growing up with low self-esteem.
 The only thing I thought I had going for me was my athleticism.
 I ran the fastest, jumped the highest and the farthest.
 I was more coordinated than anyone else in my third-grade class.
 When it came time to form teams, the kids fought and screamed for me, Amy Rosenfeld, to be on their team.

 There was no controlling my thoughts and emotions.
-Memories flashed from the back into my past.
+Memories flashed from back into my past.
 Past and present clashed together.
 On one occasion it was a memory of my brother and me after we had squabbled.
-From out of nowhere one of my earliest and darkest memories suddenly flashed into the present following an emotional exchange between my brother and me.
+From out of nowhere one of my earliest and darkest memories suddenly flashed into the present following an emotional exchange in the present between my brother and me.

 The next time I had to go and the bedpan had slipped out of my reach, desperately reaching for it, I slid out of bed and the nurses, technicians, orderlies screaming out my name and people came running from all directions shouting that I fell.
 They placed pillows under my head.
 There must have been a doctor present to order the cat scan.
 Christopher wore a mortified expression like he didn’t know what to do.
 They asked if I’d hit my head.
 I told them ‘no’ but they took me for a cat scan anyway.
 I was transported onto a gurney and rolled into a corridor with windows on both sides, one must have been open as I smelled the fresh air and glimpsed trees and flowers.
 I later asked Christopher for his version of the day and how he had felt.
 He related that he’d felt invisible and that he’d felt helpless.
 He wanted to leave but remained with me until Warren returned late that night.